 The Free-State forces kept moving eastward, firing at the enemy, who finally abandoned the cannon, dismounted, and charged into the timber, where the main body of the defenders was located.
 After having held the ground for over an hour against ten times their number, the Free-State men were now placed in a position where they must surrender or retreat.
 Most of them escaped across the Marais des Cygnes River, losing a few killed or taken prisoners.
 The Missourians then entered the town and commenced to pillage and burn it.
-They first fired the blockhouse, in which several men were stationed, and only four houses escaped being destroyed.
-When the ruffians left they had two wagons filled with their wounded and ten loaded with the plunder taken from the citizens’ homes.
+They first fired at the blockhouse, in which several men were stationed, and only four houses escaped being destroyed.
+When the ruffians left, they had two wagons filled with their wounded and ten loaded with the plunder taken from the citizens’ homes.

 Reid and his force started east, intending to cross the Marais des Cygnes River near the mill, but the men stationed there opened fire, and not knowing the number of the defenders, the Missourians faced about and left town by the way they came.
 The Free-State men who escaped assembled at a log house north of the river, among them being Brown and Updegraff.
 They moved to the south side of the Marais des Cygnes and commenced fortifying another camp the following day, but it was never completed.

 The Free-State men lost about six men killed or captured, and several more were seriously wounded.
 It is supposed that the Missourians suffered about the same number in dead and wounded, although it was never definitely known.